Eilonh/s3crets_scanner/README.md

 ## Prerequisites
 1. Python 3.6 or above
 2. TruffleHog3 installed in $PATH
-3. An AWS role with the following permissions:
+3. An AWS role with the following permissions.
+Make sure you allow the role to be assumed by editing the SID "AllowRoleToBeAssumed" with your    account's ARN for the role:

 ```json
 {